landislab/landislab.github.io/home/index.md

 # News

+*Apr 2023*<br> Albert Soewongsono has just joined our lab as a postdoctoral researcher to study statistical models of lineage diversification.
+Welcome, Albert!

 *Mar 2023*<br> We just refreshed the lab website's [Research](research/) page to now feature recent projects and papers, and the [People](people/) page to now feature a new [Expectations & Values](people/lab_overview.html) document, written collaboratively by our group.

 *Jan 2023*<br> Added new websites dedicated to our NSF-funded Hawaiian plant radiation project ([link](https://sites.wustl.edu/hawaiianplantbiogeography/)) and our ITF-funded Ugandan viral phylogeography project ([link](https://sites.wustl.edu/phylovirus/)).